 California Franchise Tax Board Information

-If you have been contacted by the Franchise Tax Board regarding a tax debt, we can help.
+If you have been contacted by the Franchise Tax Board regarding a tax liability, we can help.
 The FTB can file a SFR (Substitute for Return) lien, levy, and garnish your bank account and wages for unpaid taxes.
 We can stop all that.

 The Franchise Tax Board is responsible for administering two of California’s major tax programs: